odennav/vmware-vsphere-sddc-private-cloud/README.md

 We're installing and configuring three ESXi hosts, hence you'll have to repeat the `Interactive Installation Step` twice to get total of three ESXi hosts powered on and running.

-Also note when you're configuring subsequent esxi, remember to change the `Hostname` in `DNS Configuration` section.
-For example second and third esxi will be named esxi02 and esxi03 respectively.
+Also note when you're configuring subsequent ESXi, remember to change the `Hostname` in `DNS Configuration` section.
+For example second and third ESXi will be named `esxi02` and `esxi03` respectively.

-Please note the hardware specifications for esxi03 will be different and bigger than other hosts because we'll deploy the vcsa on it.
+Please note the hardware specifications for esxi02 will be different and bigger than other hosts because we'll deploy the vcsa on it.

 -----